コンテンツにスキップ

 "When I was in high school, I commuted to Motomachi from Tokyo every day.

 The ships in the harbor, the flower-filled parks, the Red Brick Warehouse, and everywhere else are picturesque.
-I also love the romantic moon over the sea, the orange-tinged night sky over the harbor, and the bustling neon lights of Minato Mirai.
+I also love the romantic moon over the sea, the orange-tinged night sky over the harbor, and the slightly bustling neon lights of Minato Mirai.

 The one that attracted me the most was the Kannon statue.